JM1/python-edamer/README.md

 ## How to build, install and run code using `Docker` or `Podman`

-For a quick and easy start into developing with Python and C++, a set of ready-to-use `Docker`/`Podman` images `jm1337/debian-dev-hbrs` and `jm1337/debian-dev-full` (supports more languages) have been created.
+For a quick and easy start into developing with Python and C++, a set of ready-to-use `Docker`/`Podman` images `jm1337/debian-dev-hbrs` and `jm1337/debian-dev-full` (supports more languages) has been created.
 They contain a full development system including all tools and libraries necessary to hack on distributed decomposition algorithms and more ([Docker Hub][docker-hub-jm1337], [source files for Docker images][docker-artifacts]).